 When you get a loan from Payoff, you’re not actually getting the money from Payoff.
 Instead, the company acts as a broker, screening and matching would-be borrowers with FDIC- or NCUA-insured lenders.

 It offers loans that range from $5,000 to $35,000.
 Its personal loans carry a fixed interest rate of between 5.99 percent and 24.99 percent, with repayment periods ranging from two to five years.
 The quote you receive is based on multiple factors, including credit history, the amount you’re asking for and your ideal loan terms.

 Fees and penalties

-The application process is straightforward and fast.
-Enter basic information including your name, address, income, and if you rent or own.
+Payoff’s application process is straightforward and fast.
+Enter basic information, including your name, address and income.
 You’ll also be asked how much your monthly housing costs are, if any.

-Payoff then will conduct a “soft” credit check, which won’t impact your credit rating.
-Then, they’ll tell you how much they suggest you borrow to pay off your credit card debt.
+Payoff will conduct a “soft” credit check, which won’t impact your credit rating.
+Then it’ll tell you how much it suggests you borrow to pay off your credit card debt.
 You can sort through loan offers by monthly payment amounts or by APR.

 Before finalizing your loan, Payoff, like all lenders, will do a “hard” credit check, which can adversely impact your credit score.

 Would-be borrowers must meet Payoff’s eligibility requirements, which include: